Guide: How to Separate 2.4 and 5GHz on Xfinity Routers or Modems

 Key Takeaways:

-• Follow the step-by-step instructions in this guide to optimize your Xfinity Wi-Fi experience.
+• Follow the step-by-step instructions below to optimize your Xfinity Wi‑Fi—starting with the app method.

 Better Performance: Certain devices perform better on specific frequencies.
-Typically, 2.4ghz offers better range but slower speeds, while 5ghz provides faster speeds but less range.
-Separating allows you to connect each device to the best frequency for its needs.
+Typically, 2.4 GHz offers better range but slower speeds, while 5 GHz provides faster speeds but less range.
+Separating allows you to connect each device to the band that best fits its needs.

 Pros and Cons of separating the 2.4 GHz and 5 GHz bands